Please use the quick links below to navigate to a specific topic:

 Daily operations at an airport are divided into two groups: airside operations and landside operations.
 This webpage concentrates on airside operations, meaning airport operations that take place within the airport security fence and on the airfield.

-O’Hare International Airport (O’Hare) has seven runways which are listed below.
+Chicago O’Hare International Airport (O’Hare) has seven runways which are listed below.
 The runway numbers are magnetic compass headings that an aircraft landing or taking off would use, so a runway numbered 9-27 faces east to west (compass heading of 90° and 270°).

 Click here to see an exhibit depicting annual aircraft operations at O’Hare.

 Aircraft take off and land into the prevailing winds.
-FAA Air Traffic Control determines which runway will be used based on wind and other weather conditions as well as ground conditions, such as runway closures due to periodic maintenance.
+Federal Aviation Administration (FAA) Air Traffic Control determines which runway will be used based on wind and other weather conditions as well as ground conditions, such as runway closures due to periodic maintenance.
 At O’Hare, the primary runways face east to west.
 In east flow, aircraft depart the primary runways to the east; arriving aircraft approach from the west.
 Generally, east flow conditions occur during periods of inclement weather.
 Conversely, in west flow, aircraft depart the primary runways to the west and arrivals come from the east.

 Due to prevailing winds, the FAA Air Traffic Control Tower can sometimes use the same runways for an extended period of time.
 At times one may notice a shift in the way airplanes fly over an area, and this is usually because the “flow” has changed and different runways are in use.

 Runway usage is primarily dictated by the prevailing winds, although it is important to note that winds aloft can vary in speed and direction from winds at ground level.
 During calm wind conditions and air traffic permitting, it is not uncommon for FAA Air Traffic Control to approve a pilot's request to depart in the opposite direction.
-This is done in accordance with FAA Order JO 7110.65W.
+This is done in accordance with FAA Order JO 7110.65X.

 According to the FAA, helicopters have no minimum altitude requirements when weather, safety, and other air traffic permit.
 See Federal Aviation Regulations (FAR) Part 91.119.